Family and friends may visit inmates in state prisons as well as make contact with their loved ones via mail.

 - Generally, private prisons, county correctional institutions and probation detention centers also follow the six-hour visitation schedule on Saturdays, Sundays and state holidays.
 You'll need to call that particular facility to learn exact visitation times.

-- Correctional officers have the right to refuse visitation to anyone who is suspected of, caught on the premises with, and/or attempts to introduce contraband into the facility.
-Also, if you are found to be deceptive on the significant other form or repeatedly warned about a particular action your visitation can be denied and/or revoked.
+- Correctional officers have the right to refuse visitation to anyone who is suspected of, caught on the premises with, or attempts to introduce contraband into the facility.
+Also, if you are found to be deceptive on the significant other form or repeatedly warned about a particular action your visitation can be denied or revoked.
 GDC may also suspend visitation privileges to meet special security needs of the facility.

 - When sending mail, please be sure that your loved one's name and Georgia Department of Corrections (GDC) number is listed on the envelope.
 Locate your loved one's facility so that you can start sending letters.